-Implement New Systems to Manage the Flow of Emergency Admissions and Attendances

-The ED pathway has already been improved and updated and we will continue to standardise and refine the model of care in light of the continued growth in the number of patients.
+Implement New Systems to Manage the Flow of Emergency Admissions and Attendances The ED pathway has already been improved and updated and we will continue to standardise and refine the model of care in light of the continued growth in the number of patients.
 As demand increases, we will focus on how to sustain the service, introducing more nurse and AHP led pathways and developing the leadership of the unit to ensure we can deliver a well-managed, resilient service.
 Other initiatives include:

-- 4 hour safety board round this will be implemented 8:00-24:00 during the coming year - Developing a new 'front door' process this will reduce the time to assessment, reducing the clinical risk associated with patient waits and improved delivery of the 4 hour target. - Review pathways from ED to the specialties these will be undertaken to improve access to specialty input into ED and speed up discharge from ED - Improving urgent and emergency care building on the success of the emergency gynaecology pathway which now sees in the region of 95% of patients requiring urgent gynaecology care receiving this care in the outpatient department, rather than ED and then admitted to a ward. - Improving ambulatory flow through ED will assisted by introducing tools to determine in both ED and AMU which patients would be able to be treated on an ambulatory basis
+- 4 hour safety board round this will be implemented 8:00-24:00 during the coming year - Developing a new 'front door' process this will reduce the time to assessment, reducing the clinical risk associated with patient waits and improved delivery of the 4 hour target. - Review pathways from ED to the specialties these will be undertaken to improve access to specialty input into ED and speed up discharge from ED

+- Improving urgent and emergency care building on the success of the emergency gynaecology pathway which now sees about 95% of patients requiring urgent care in the outpatient department, rather than on a ward. - Improving ambulatory flow through ED will assisted by introducing tools to determine in both ED and AMU which patients would be able to be treated on an ambulatory basis